nvanhell/MacroSim/README.md

 This Python project is an attempt at simulating a dynamic multi-period macroeconomy based on microeconomic behaviour.
 Two independent economies are simulated side-by-side to allow for comparisons between the two when parameters or policies are changed.
 The project is intended to be a proof of concept and the economic modeling is largely homemade.

-The general idea behind the model is that goods are demanded by workers and then supplied by firms where exactly one good is traded in each market.
-Firms demand labour and capital to produce goods.
+The general idea behind the program is that goods are both produced and demanded in each market.
+Prices adjust in response to excess quantity demanded or quantity supplied.
+Firms demand labour and capital to produce goods which are producedin a labour market and capital market.
 Both workers and firms behave in optimizing behaviour.
 Some government policies are modeled, such as various taxes and a minimum wage.
-The simulation is generalized and supports any number of consumption goods, firms, and consumers.
+The program is not restricted in the number of consumption goods, firms, and consumers.

 The images below are samples of the GUI which is used to help visualize some of the economic variables in the model.
 The upper graph displays variables of the first economy while the lower graph displayes the variables in the second.
 In this example, unemployment was initialized at some arbitrarily large (50%) value and evolves downwards over time as workers are matched with employers.